CivicActions/ssp-toolkit/docs/ssp.md

 >
 >
 >
-> Security control type: System Specific Control
+> Security control type: Inherited

-#### CivicActions Responsibility
+#### Amazon Web Services (AWS) US-East/West control support

-Not applicable: There are currently no internal systems that connect to CivicActions systems.
+Not applicable: There are no internal systems that connect to the FedRAMP certified AWS cloud.